aarongilly/blog/content/Now.md

 ## Living
 First things first, enjoying the prime of my life.

-### Getting Ready for Grad School
+### Grad School
-Starting a graduate degree shortly.
-Probably already doing it before I remember to update this.
+I am taking two classes and working full time and trying to stay physically active and attentive as a husband and father.
+### Puzzle Box 2025
+Theme is probably decided.

 # On Deck/On Hold
 ## Playdate Development
 I may try my hand at making a game for the Playdate.

-### Puzzle Box 2025
-This is on the docket for the next 12 months.
-## College!
-Starting soon.